 Light switches or outlets that only work every other time they are used is a sure sign of an electrical problem.
 The wiring inside of the fixture may be loose or the device may be cracked internally.
 A loose plug can pose a problem to any person using the switch, potentially shocking them if the plug falls out.
 If you believe you have any loose or defective wires in your home call an electrician to come inspect the wiring and repair any issues.

 If any burning smells come from outlets or switches in your home turn off the power at the electrical panel.
 Contact an electrician right after away, this could be a problem with wiring, a faulty device, or overload.
 The burning odor is serious because it is a sign that an electrical fire could be starting.
 Any connected wires or cords that are also warm most likely have an electrical problem.
 Do not use any of the warm receptacles until the problem has been repaired.

 When first plugging a cord in it isn’t unusual for there to be a spark but when it happens continuously with large sparks is when it becomes an issue.
 If there is a popping sound accompanied by a spark when plugging into an outlet or circuit this is a sign that a wire may be loose.
 Diagnosing the loose wire can be dangerous making safety precautions vital.

 Don’t Let Electrical Problems Happen To You!

 When dealing with electrical issues you are not familiar with, for your safety and your homes, call a certified electrician.
-JP Electric is an experienced, trustworthy company that specializes in residential and commercial projects.
-Contact us at (801) 386-7331 or online, we look forward to making your home safer with electrical repairs.
+JP Electrical is an experienced, trustworthy company that specializes in residential and commercial projects.
+Contact us at 801-386-7331 or online.
+We look forward to making your home safer with our electrical repair services.